vpenando/vpenando.github.io/articles/en/pattern_matching.md

   | _ -> (* Default case *)
   ;;
 ```
-It becomes easy to compute the sum of a list, the depth of a tree, or any complex computation by coupling pattern matching and recursion.

 Another syntax exists for functions using pattern matching:
 ```ml
 let testMyVariable = function